Skip to main content

 The aim of EUAA’s work is to foster a harmonised implementation of the Common European Asylum System across the EU so as to reach a situation where an application for international protection would receive the same decision, no matter where it was lodged.
 Recognition rates, the percentage of asylum applications that receive decisions granting refugee status or subsidiary protection, are sometimes cited as an indicator of the level of such harmonisation between EU+ countries.

 It is important to recognise that several objective factors may lead to variations in recognition rates.
-The complexity of an asylum application and its examination cannot be reduced to the sole nationality of the applicant.
-Differences in the underlying profile of the applicant, national jurisprudence and national policies, or the application of certain legal concepts, also come into play and can result in different recognition rates (Read Asylum Report - National policies on specific profiles and nationalities).
+The complexity of an asylum application and its examination cannot be reduced to a single measure such as the nationality of the applicant.
+Differences in the underlying profile of the applicant, national jurisprudence and national policies, and the application of certain legal concepts also come into play and can result in different recognition rates (Read Asylum Report - National policies on specific profiles and nationalities).
 Irrespective of underlying causes, the chart presented here illustrates recognition rates across the EU+ for various citizenships.
-In each column, individual circles represent different issuing countries, with the size of each circle reflecting the number of decisions issued, and their placement on the vertical axis indicating the corresponding recognition rate—namely, the percentage of decisions that resulted in the granting of refugee status or subsidiary protection.
+In each column, individual circles of the same colour represent different issuing countries, with the size of each circle reflecting the number of decisions issued, and their placement on the vertical axis indicating the corresponding recognition rate—namely, the percentage of decisions that granted refugee status or subsidiary protection.

-Between May and July 2023, the EU+ recognition rate for Afghans stood at 64% but as the chart shows, there was much variation between EU+ countries.
-Most decisions were issued by Germany where the recognition rate was 57%.
-However, it is important to note that Germany also issued many decisions to Afghans granting a national form of protection (39% of all first instance decisions, not shown).
-France also issued many decisions to Afghans with a recognition rate of 70%, while Switzerland issued 97% positive decisions to Afghans, compared to Belgium with 30%.
-Read EUAA Country Guidance on Afghanistan.
+Between January and March 2024, the EU+ recognition rate for Afghans stood at 67% but as the chart shows, there was much variation between receiving countries (leftmost column of black circles).
+Most decisions were issued by Germany (the biggest circle, labelled) where the Jan.-Mar.
+2024 recognition rate stood at 48%.
+However, it is important to note that Germany also issued many decisions to Afghans granting a national form of protection (45% of all first instance decisions, counted here as negative decisions for international protection).
+France also issued many decisions to Afghans with a Jan.-Mar.
+2024 recognition rate of 67%, while Greece and Switzerland issued 98% and 92% positive decisions to Afghans, compared to Belgium with 35%.
+Read EUAA Country Guidance on Afghanistan and EUAA Country Focus on Afghanistan.

-In contrast, the recognition rate for Syrians exhibited a much higher degree of consistency among EU+ countries.
-Among the countries issuing the most decisions for Syrians, Austria and Bulgaria had recognition rates of 99%, the Netherlands 96% and Germany 92%.
-This similarity in recognition rates suggests a more consistent assessment of protection needs among Syrians across these EU+ countries.
+In contrast, the recognition rate for Syrians (94%) exhibited much tighter consistency among receiving countries.
+Among the countries issuing the most decisions for Syrians, Germany had a recognition rate of 96%, Austria 95% and the Netherlands 94%.
+Notwithstanding the 77% recognition rate for Syrians in Greece, this similarity in recognition rates suggests a more consistent assessment of protection needs among Syrians across these EU+ countries.
+For more information read the latest EUAA Country Guidance on Syria which provides an in-depth analysis of the situation in Syria, focusing on the key elements of qualification for international protection.

 Pending Cases